oban-bg/oban/README.md

 end
 ```

+Successful jobs should return `:ok` or an `{:ok, value}` tuple.
+The value
-The value returned from `perform/2` is ignored, unless it an `{:error, reason}`
+returned from `perform/2` is used to control whether the job is treated as a
-tuple.
-With an error return or when perform has an uncaught exception or throw
-then the error is reported and the job is retried (provided there are attempts
-remaining).
+success, a failure, discarded completely or deferred until later.

 See the `Oban.Worker` docs for more details on failure conditions and
 `Oban.Telemetry` for details on job reporting.